Raphael-Boichot/The-TinyGB-Printer/README.md

 - *Tsuri Sensei 2 (釣り先生2)*
 - *VS Lemmings (VS.レミングス) - Lemmings US version does not have print feature*

 Want to know more about these games ?
-Want to know why the [Wikipedia list](https://en.wikipedia.org/wiki/Game_Boy_Printer) misses most of them ?
 Want hints and custom saves to unlock all printing features ?
 Follow the [link](https://github.com/Raphael-Boichot/GameboyPrinterPaperSimulation).

 ## Documented limitation
 - [Photo!](https://github.com/untoxa/gb-photo) standard printing (normal speed and double speed) is the only mode supported to date.
 Fast Printing and Transfer modes are only supported by the [Pico GB Printer](https://github.com/untoxa/pico-gb-printer), a very good dedicated printer emulator.
 It is also compatible with this board with minor code update (basically just change the GPIOs according to the current schematic).